Cbreve/edusign-ai/README.md

 ## 👥 Team

-**Team Cbreve** — Innovators passionate about AI, accessibility, and social impact.
+**Cbreve** — Innovators passionate about AI, accessibility, and social impact.

 ---